cariad/earth/README.md

 ### Sections

-To include a section on the home page, create an `_index.md` file in the section's directory with the following front matter:
+To include a section on the home page or sidebar, create an `_index.md` file in the section's directory with the following front matter:

 ```yaml
 ---